 We may never know the true motivations for Perugia’s theft of the Mona Lisa.
 Perhaps he passed such information onto his progeny.
 There may be more than one.

 Times have changed.
-The Mona Lisa now hangs behind bullet-proof glass in an area of the Louvre that security guards monitor at all times to prevent another theft of this masterpiece that only a Renaissance genius could have painted.
+The Mona Lisa now hangs behind bullet-proof glass.
+It is located in an area of the Louvre security guards monitor at all times to prevent another theft of this masterpiece that only a Renaissance genius could have painted.